Crab Rangoon

 Crab rangoon on a plate with sweet and sour sauce.

-Step 4: Let them cool down a bit before serving them with sweet and sour sauce.
+Once they’re golden and crispy, let the rangoons cool down a bit before serving them up with some sweet and sour sauce—perfect for dipping!

 Cooking Tips

-• Use square wonton wrappers to wrap the cream cheese and crab filling.
-Get the extra thin ones as they fry up the crispiest.
+• I like to use square wonton wrappers to wrap the cream cheese and crab filling, and I always go for the extra thin ones since they fry up the crispiest.

-• I used imitation crab meat in this recipe because it’s cheaper and more readily available in grocery stores.
-However, if you want to use real crab meat, go for it!
-If using artificial crab meat, cut and shred it into small pieces for a nice texture and easier handling.
+• For this recipe, I used imitation crab meat because it’s more affordable and easier to find in grocery stores.
+However, if you prefer real crab meat, feel free to use that instead!
+If you’re using imitation crab, I recommend cutting and shredding it into small pieces for a better texture and easier handling.

-• Seal each wonton wrapper tight to avoid the filling from oozing out while deep frying.
-Pinch it up like a little purse and make sure to get rid of any air pockets.
-Water is usually enough to secure the edges, but you can use egg wash if you’re having a hard time sealing them.
+• When sealing each wonton wrapper, I make sure to pinch it tightly to prevent the filling from oozing out while deep frying.
+I pinch it up like a little purse and press out any air pockets.
+Water usually does the trick to seal the edges, but if I’m having trouble, I’ll use egg wash to make sure they’re secure.

 Frequently Asked Questions